Out of the millions of immigrants who fight to come to the U.S. every year, retired boxer Ignacio Orestes Salazar Batista finally won the match.

 Throughout the cold winter nights in Johnson City, groups of men and women from various backgrounds come together to play futbol.

 For Hispanic Americans, futbol is an important part of life.
 The Johnson City Indoor Soccer leagues offer a place for communities to come together and play the game they love.

 Erlan Aristides Martinez and his wife Mima Fabiola Castro made some crucial decisions in their lifetimes, decisions that have forever changed not only their lives, but those of their sons.

 Martinez and Castro now live in Bristol, Tennessee, thousands of miles from their place of birth: Tegucigalpa, the capital of Honduras.

 In 2010, Michael Luchtan set out on an adventure to Mexico, hoping to learn Spanish and study Mexican heritage through its music.
-Along the way, he hoped to bridge divides between it and his own culture.
+Along the way, he hoped to find connections to his own culture.

 In 2016, Rodrigo Guridi came to East Tennessee State University from Uruguay to continue his music studies.
 His friend Diego Núñez would later follow.

 Through Arrabal, a tango trio born from the three men’s love of music, Luchtan’s goals have been realized.